EmeraldLoc/sm_osx/README.md

 ### I downloaded sm_osx, but it crashes on bootup
 Please create an issue in the Issues page.
 ### My notifications are not working
 Make sure you accepted them.
-You can check in *Notification & Focus* in the System Preferences App.
+You can check in the *Notifications* section in the System Settings App, find sm_osx, and turn notifications on.